 Each of the 3 brush heads included in the box has a detachable coloured rubber band at the bottom that can be removed/replaced.
 These can also be used to differentiate between users.

-Also included in the box is a small plastic cover that can be placed over the brush head when not in use/ it can kind of act like a travel cap.
+Also included in the box is a small plastic cover that can be placed over the brush head when not in use/ it can act like a travel cap.

-Packs of replacement heads can be purchased for £8 for a pack of 4 (view on Amazon).
+Packs of replacement Fairywill toothbrush heads can be purchased for £8 for a pack of 4 (view on Amazon).

-There is too the option to purchase a pack with hard bristles if that is your preference (view on Amazon).
-The recommendation is usually to go for the softer option.
+There is also the option to purchase a pack with hard bristles if that is your preference (view on Amazon).
+The dental recommendation is usually to go for the softer option.

 A pack of 2 interdental heads will set you back £7, so they are a bit pricier than a standard head.

-The psychical size of the Fairywill brush head is larger than that of Oral-B’s round heads but appears smaller than Sonicare’s larger brush heads.
-It should fit for most people to the hard to reach areas in the mouth.
+The physical size of the Fairywill brush head is larger than that of Oral-B’s round heads but appears smaller than Sonicare’s larger brush heads.
+It should fit, for most people, even in the hard to reach areas in the mouth.

 The charging stand included is one of the smallest I have seen.
 I like the compact form factor.
-Built quality is just ok, it looks and feels a little cheap.
+Build quality is ok, it looks and feels a little cheap.